-- 3. Complete a Bachelor's Degree or its academic equivalent. - 4.
-Present a grade average of at least "B" in undergraduate studies and/or satisfactory evidence of producing at the graduate level.
-Satisfactory evidence will include: - a.
-Computer literacy - b.
-English fluency or proficiency as evidenced by an official TOEFL score, and - c.
-Evidence of prior academic work, including papers, essays, authored books, conference presentations, et al.
+- 1. Complete a Bachelor's Degree or its academic equivalent. - 2.
+Present a grade average of at least "B" in undergraduate studies and/or satisfactory evidence of producing at the graduate level. - English fluency or proficiency as evidenced by an official TOEFL score